-The null hypothesis of one co-integrating equation is rejected for the reason that the trace statistics are larger than 5 percent of the critical value, as shown in Table 4 However, the trace eigenvalue statistics failed to reject the null hypothesis of two co-integrating equations.
-Since the results show that there were two cointegrating equations in the analysis, this necessitated the usage of VECM in this case.
+The null hypothesis of one co-integrating equation is rejected for the reason that the trace statistics are larger than 5 percent of the critical value, as shown in table 3 However, the trace eigenvalue statistics fail to reject the null hypothesis of two cointegrating equations.
+Since the results show that there are two cointegrating equations in the analysis, this necessitated the usage of VECM in this case.

-Maximum rank Parms LL Eigenvalue Trace statistics 5% Critical value
+maximum rank Parms LL eigenvalue trace statistics 5% critical value

 0 30 -352.19934 - 105.1565 68.52

 1 39 -324.3258 0.67944 49.4095 47.21

 2 46 -311.86638 0.39863 24.4906 29.68

 3 51 -303.62722 0.28559 8.0123 15.41

 4 54 -300.4215 0.12265 1.6009 3.76

 5 55 -299.62107 0.03214

-Table 4: the Results of the Johansen Test for Co-integration
+Results of the Johansen Test for Co-integration

-() Denoted the null hypothesis is failed to reject
+() Denoted the null hypothesis is failed to reject.

-The statistics report, trace eigenvalue statistics are provided in Table 4 above.
+The statistics report, trace eigenvalue statistics are provided in table 4 above.
 The scholar rejected the HO at a 5 percent level since the trace statistics were bigger than the critical value.
 Because the trace statistics were less than the critical value, the researcher did not reject the HO at 5 percent.
-As a matter of fact, there was cointegration at the maximum rank of two co-integrating equations in the analysis necessitated by the usage of a VECM in this case.
+As a matter of fact, there is cointegration at the maximum rank of two co-integrating equations in the analysis necessitated by the usage of a VECM in this case.

-4.5 Vector Error Correction Model
+Vector Error Correction Model

 The Johansen technique for co-integration outcomes above demonstrates that there are two co-integrating equations in this study.
 A VECM was introduced in order to correct the disequilibrium that usually disturbs the whole system.
 The VECM model usually considers an additional channel of causation through the error correction term (ECT).
 According to Joshi, (2021), the ECT is included to investigate the dynamic behaviour of the model, that is, short-run and long-run dynamics.
-At times, the speed exceeds 50 percent, and the speed is extremely high, as when under 50 percent, the speed is small.
+At times, the speed exceeds 50%, and the speed is extremely high, as when under 50%, the speed is small.
 All the time, the coefficient of the residual term should be negative and have significance.